pandas-dev/pandas/doc/source/io.rst

     below in the section on :ref:`iterating and chunking <io.chunking>`
   - ``iterator``: If True, return a ``TextParser`` to enable reading a file into memory piece by piece
+  - ``skip_footer``: number of lines to skip at bottom of file (default 0)
+  - ``converters``: a dictionary of functions for converting values in certain columns, where keys are either integers or column labels

 .. ipython:: python
    :suppress: